aogilvy10/FUT-Team-Builder/README.md

 ## Planning

-Initially my partner and I had decided to work alone for our last projects but after telling him about this bigger project idea i had for a full-stack app that resembled FIFA Ultimate Team, he immediately wanted to try and tackle it together.
+Initially my partner and I had decided to work alone for our last projects but after telling him about this bigger project idea I had for a full-stack app that resembled FIFA Ultimate Team, he immediately wanted to try and tackle it together.
 We set up our planning using Trello to help keep track of everything throuughout our project as well as creating a simple presentation for styling.

-Every morining we would meet up for a 10-15 min stand up to layout our day and what work needed to get done.
+Every morning we would meet up for a 10-15 min stand up to layout our day and what work needed to get done.
 We used Zoom to speak throughout the day and Git and GitHub for version control.

 ![image](https://user-images.githubusercontent.com/68297258/117753601-9b7cee00-b1cd-11eb-9ef4-766a8113d60d.png)